-Note :
+Note:

-- A. The number of employees for the years ended December 31, 2020 and 2019 are 1,355 and 1,487, respectively, of which 7 directors are not the Company's employee. - B. The Company whose stocks are either listed on the TWSE or traded on the TPEx should have additional disclosure of the following information: - a.
-The Company's average employee benefit expenses for the years ended December 31, 2020 and 2019 were NT\$703 thousand and NT\$751 thousand, respectively. ("employee benefit expenses minus director's remuneration" divided "the number of Company's employees minus non-employee directors") - b.
-The Company's average salary expenses for the years ended December 31, 2020 and 2019 were NT\$575 thousand and NT\$614 thousand. ("salary expenses" divided "the number of Company's employees minus non-employee directors")
+- A. The number of employees for the years ended December 31, 2021 and 2020 are 1,415 and 1,355, respectively, of which 7 directors are not the Company's employees. - B. The Company whose stocks are either listed on the TWSE or traded on the TPEx should have additional disclosure of the following information: - a.
+The Company's average employee benefit expenses for the years ended December 31, 2021 and 2020 were NT\$839 thousand and NT\$703 thousand, respectively. ("employee benefit expenses minus director's remuneration" divided "the number of Company's employees minus non-employee directors")